Eight Making Tracks Fellows selected annually

 Supporting the work of environmentally-engaged musicians

-As young people mobilise and discourse around climate change and the environment becomes increasingly mainstream, we believe that music must come to play a greater role.
+As discourse around climate change and the environment becomes increasingly mainstream, we believe that music must come to play a greater role.
 Making Tracks focuses on inspiring and facilitating environmental engagement on both practical and creative levels.
 We believe that musicians are in a unique position to inspire reverence and engagement with the natural world among the wider public, and are committed to creating opportunities to explore and facilitate this work.

-Building the careers of young music professionals
+Building the careers of emerging musicians

 Minimising our environmental impact